Young: "I know it was you."

 "Oh, just stop your yapping and press harder would you!"

-Rush shrugged, "Harder it is then."
+Rush shrugged and redoubled his efforts, "Harder it is then."

 "Gaaaah!...
 Oh for fucks sake Rush!
 You're killing me!"